 The thing with DeLeon’s big solo project is, he only released a couple of singles (“Guns and Roses” and “Middle Finger”) in 2015 but hasn’t done anything else.
 His Twitter feed suggests otherwise, though, seemingly hinting that DeLeon is currently working to create his debut album as Bohnes, rather than the Cab’s lead singer.

-So how did I find these guys?
-Through a Alternative Press article about–what else?–Brendon Urie.
-(As if you couldn’t already tell that Panic! is one of my favorite bands).
-This article featured 10 songs that Brendon had been featured on, and “One of Those Nights” was #8.
+I found the band through a Alternative Press article about 10 songs that Brendon had been featured on, and “One of Those Nights” was #8.
 I saw that it featured him, Wentz and Stump, got excited, and instantly listened to the song.
 I liked the song a lot and was curious to hear more of the band’s music.
 I switched over to Spotify, pulled up their page, and hit play.
-I’ve been hooked for about a week now, and the guilt of not discovering them pre-breakup is almost on par with the same kind of guilt over My Chemical Romance.♫
+I’ve been hooked for about a week now, and the guilt of not discovering them pre-breakup is almost on par with the same kind of guilt over My Chemical Romance.

 Normally I would include social media links for the band, but they’ve been inactive since 2014.
 Instead, I’ll give you guys a link to my Say Hello! page, where you can feel free to follow my social media for updates about new blog posts!
 If you like this post, leave a comment about your favorite Cab song OR if you went and checked them out after reading this blog!